chishtil1730/HostingStuff/README.md

 The goal of this project was to design, develop, and host a static website directly from GitHub.

 ## 🌐 Live Website
-You can view the hosted site here: [HostingStuff on GitHub Pages](https://chishtil1730.github.io/HostingStuff/)
+You can view the hosted site here: [Website]([https://chishtil1730.github.io/HostingStuff/](https://chishtil1730.github.io/HostingStuff/website2/index.html))
 *(Update the above link if you’ve hosted it somewhere else)*

 ## 📝 Introduction